Joe Walsh Is Here to Reveal What Republicans Really Think About Trump

 In other words: You don’t choose Trump over Walsh in spite of “send her back” and all the rest.
 You choose Trump over Walsh because of it.

 And if that’s what Republican voters do, it will be clarifying.
-Is it helpful?
+Is that helpful?
 Perhaps not, in terms of the long-run future of the Republican party or the conservative movement.

 2. New Hampshire